tagtogorg/tagtog-doc/on-premises-sysadmin.md

 ##### Setup OIDC

 First of all, you must define a client for tagtog in your OIDC Provider.
 This client's access type should be _"Confidential"_.
 This will generate a secret (a password) that you later pass on to tagtog.
+Moreover, of course, the root URL of the tagtog client should be the domain of your OnPremises instance.

 Then, there are 3 variables that tagtog must know about your OIDC Provider and the client you just defined, namely: